 Dr Tan Yung Khan

 Dr Tan Yung Khan is a USA fellowship trained Senior Consultant Urologist (Columbia University Irving Medical Center) and the Medical Director of Urohealth Medical Clinic.
-He is the current Vice-President of Singapore Urological Association (SUA) and the Singapore representative for the Asian Urology Stone Management Guidelines.
+Dr Tan Yung Khan serves several key positions in the medical community.
+He is the current Chairman of the Operating Theatre and Tissue Committee and Urology and Renal Medicine Speciality Interest Group on the Mount Elizabeth Novena Hospital Medical Advisory Board.
+He is also the current Vice-President of Singapore Urological Association (SUA) and the Singapore representative for the Asian Urology Stone Management Guidelines.
 Dr Tan Yung Khan is accredited in major hospitals; Mount Elizabeth Hospital (Novena and Orchard), Gleneagles Hospital, Mount Alvernia Hospital and Farrer Hospital.
 He is also currently a Visiting Consultant with Tan Tock Seng Hospital.
 He is an accredited surgeon in robotic and minimally invasive laparoscopic procedures providing specialized care in prostate cancers, kidney cancers, kidney stone diseases, bladder diseases and men’s health issues.
 Dr Tan Yung Khan adopts a holistic approach to patient care with the support of his qualified clinical team at Urohealth Medical Clinic.

 MEDICAL BACKGROUND AND INTEREST